circleguard/circlecore/README.md

 # automatically load the Loadables passed to them, which is why we didn't need
 # to force load anything ourselves in the first example.
 ```

+## Contributing

+Join [our discord](https://discord.gg/VNnkTjm) and ask how you can help, or look around for open issues which interest you and tackle those.
+PR requests are welcome!